What Taxpayers Must Know About the IRS 10 Year Statute of Limitations

 Generally, the IRS has 10 years to collect taxes from you.
 Once the time is up, the IRS can no longer collect on that debt.
 In theory, this rule seems simple, but the collection statute has some guidelines that can prolong or extend the period.
 Be sure contact us for immediate assistance.

-Get in touch with us by email or call us at 949-260-4770.
-Landmark Tax Group is operated by Michael Raanan, MBA, E.A., who is an IRS-licensed Tax Relief Specialist, Enrolled Agent and former Senior IRS Agent.
-While working over 16 years at the IRS and in private practice helping taxpayers like you, Michael has personally resolved thousands of back tax cases and settled over $100 million dollars worth of tax cases.
+Get in touch with us by email or contact us here right away.
+Landmark Tax Group is operated by Michael Raanan, MBA, E.A., an IRS-licensed Tax Relief Specialist, Enrolled Agent and a former Senior IRS Agent.
+While working over 16 years at the IRS and in private practice helping taxpayers like you, Michael has personally resolved over $100 million dollars worth of tax cases.

 Depending on your needs, Landmark Tax Group can help you determine your IRS Collections Statute Expiration Date, check your case status with the IRS, determine a plan to resolve your IRS Collections case, and more.
 You will have the option of getting guidance on how you can perform a status check yourself and how to have us do it for you.
 Be sure contact us for immediate assistance.